geocapas/documentation/README.md

 # documentation
 Geocap product documentation

-Welcome to the documenation reposository for Geocap products.
+Welcome to the documenation repository for Geocap products.